Borit Gogae

 What should I wear to Borit Gogae?

 Come casual.
-The atmosphere is described as informal and homey, and the dining room fills with local community regulars throughout the day.
+The atmosphere is described as informal and homey, the dining room fills with local community regulars throughout the day.
 There is no dress expectation here beyond being comfortable enough to eat a lot.

 How far ahead should I book Borit Gogae?